Skunk Train in Fort Bragg, California

 Are pets allowed on the train?

 Dogs are the only pets permitted on board.
 Be considerate of your canine though, they simply may not like trains.
 Please bring whatever they need to be comfortable (food, water, dishes, a leash, etc.).
-Tickets for dogs are $10.95, subject to change without prior notice.
-Reservations are suggested.

 Is the train wheelchair accessible?